OntimizeWeb/docs/_docs/15c-permissions-example.md

 ## First steps

-To start the project we begin from a totally new Ontimize application.
-To see the complete example finished click the [following link](https://github.com/ontimize/ontimize-examples/tree/boot-web-permissions){:target="_blank"}.
+This tutorial starts using an empty Ontimize application project and it is going to reach final configuration step by step.
+To see the complete example click the [following link](https://github.com/ontimize/ontimize-examples/tree/boot-web-permissions){:target="_blank"}.

 ## Configuring the backend